spnda/fastgltf/docs/overview.rst

 It does not provide any mechanism for controlling all the heap allocations the library performs.
 ³ cgltf supports sparse accessors and matrix data only with some accessor functions, but not all.

-A more detailed list of all features fastgltf supports can be found :ref:`here <features>`.
 You can read more about the accessor utilities from fastgltf :ref:`here <accessor-tools>`.

 fastgltf follows C++'s concept of "you don't pay for what you don't use" by only doing the absolute minimum by default.